 But whether you call on us for help, or go it alone, you need a specific strategy for how you’re going to eat the correct foods in the correct quantities to meet your goal.
 Be sure to include a realistic exercise component as well, since this will hasten your weight loss.
 And come up with a schedule for all of the above.

 If you’re going to make your own meals, allocate the time you’ll need to research what’s appropriate, shop for the proper ingredients, and prepare your healthy choices.
-Mark on your calendar or app or however you keep your schedule the exact times you’re going to exercise, whether that’s taking walks at your lunch breaks, taking classes at your fitness facility, or taking the time to burn some calories at home.
+Mark on your calendar, or app, or however you keep your schedule the exact times you’re going to exercise, whether that’s taking walks at your lunch breaks, taking classes at your fitness facility, or taking the time to burn some calories at home.
 Keep track of how things are going.
 If you find you’re not really able to get to your spin class on Tuesdays because of the new Team Meeting at work, or your lunchtime walk buddies come up with too many detours to the neighborhood cupcake shop, make some changes.
 Your successful strategy is not set in stone; it is a work in progress.
 If something is not working, make the effort to fix it.
 Don’t just let your goals fizzle away by not keeping track of your progress and adjusting your efforts as needed.

 4. Don’t Get Discouraged by Setbacks.

 The road to success is almost never a straight line.
 Although you should work diligently to keep to your strategy and schedule, don’t be surprised if you goof things up once in a while.
 You’re not perfect, and you’re likely to hit some roadblocks on your way to your goal.
 Don’t let this discourage you!
 If you stumble, figure out what tripped you up, and come up with a tweak to your strategy to avoid such a misstep in the future.
 Your goal is not to be perfect, but to be better.
-I even know people who switch calendars in February just to get themselves back on track;)

 5. Don’t Be Afraid to Ask for Help.

 Some—if not most—worthwhile goals are best achieved with some assistance.
 If you’re trying to quit smoking, tell all your smoking buddies, and ask for their assistance in keeping you on the straight and narrow if you feel yourself looking to light up.
-Exercising, on the other hand, is a classic positive activity that is easier to stick with if you’re doing it with someone else—or a group of someone elses.
+Exercising is a classic positive activity that is easier to stick with if you’re doing it with someone else—or a group of someone elses.
 If you know so and so will be expecting you at the gym, or at walk time, or at Pilates class, you’ll be more motivated to show up—even on those occasions when you’re not looking all that forward to doing so.